codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ## Conditional build triggers

 You can skip building particular commits or watch for changes in specific files to trigger builds.
-It's possible to define build conditions per workflow or specific build steps.
+In addition, it's possible to define build conditions per workflow or specific build steps.
 ### Skip building a commit

 If you do not wish Codemagic to build a particular commit, include `[skip ci]` or `[ci skip]` in your commit message.